Advertiser disclosure

 Here are a few helpful tips to keep in mind if you’re investing as a beginner:

 • Money that you need within five years should not be invested in the stock market – whether that is individual stocks, index funds, or mutual funds.
-(A high yield savings account again works best there.)
+There’s plenty of better places to store your short-term savings.

 • Money that you’ll need before retirement should not be in a 401(k) or IRA.

-• When saving for retirement, get the employer match, then max out your Roth, then go back to max out your 401(k).
-Anything after that should be in a brokerage account or real estate as you’re able.
+• When saving for retirement, get the employer 401(k) match, then max out your IRA, then go back to max out your 401(k).
+Anything after that should be in a taxable brokerage account and/or other investments, like real estate or alternatives through accessible platforms like Public.

 2. There’s no such thing as a best investment for everyone

 I have friends who refuse to even think about cryptocurrency.
 Then I have other friends who only invest in cryptocurrency.
-I know people who swear by real estate investing while my dividend stock investing friends are terrified of getting into the real estate investing space.
+I know people who swear by real estate investing while my investing friends obsessed with dividend stocks are terrified of getting into the real estate investing space.

 It’s important to remember that there are many different investment strategies and there’s no such thing as a one-size-fits-all solution.
-You may find that investing your money with the a robo-advisor over a broker works best or you could lean towards getting into real estate investing.
+You may find that investing your money with the a robo-advisor over a broker works best for you, for example.

 Your own personal risk tolerance and financial situation will be big factors in your investment decisions.